10 Common Reasons Why Coffee Shops Fail in Abu Dhabi

 The majority of furniture in a coffee shop will be the seating arrangements.
-There are things to consider here: the furniture needs to keep in line with the overall interior design and it also needs to fit the ambiance and atmosphere of the coffee shop.
+There are things to consider here: the furniture needs to keep in line with the overall coffee shop interior design and it also needs to fit its ambiance and atmosphere.

 Firstly, the style of the tables and chairs need to be in the same style as the rest of the design.
 The seating area is very large and, after the counter, is the second dominant feature in the design.
 Because of this, it needs to fit in well with the overall aesthetic.
 It’s important to keep in mind the difference in quality that bespoke furniture can make to the project, as it brings that very personal touch to the space that cannot otherwise be obtained.